vb9Sanger/5-UTR-SGE/README.md

 Then create corresponding histogram in R.

 4. **Missing library sequences**
+* Pass criterion: less than 1% of expected variants are missing

 5. **Proportion of subsampled reads that map to designed oligos (Mapped reads)**

 Requirement: [mapped_reads.R](https://github.com/vb9Sanger/5-UTR-SGE/blob/main/Code/mapped_reads.R)
+* Pass criterion: more than 40% of accepted reads map to library reads

 6. **Genomic Coverage**